Product knowledge

 Giving AI a structured glossary reduces ambiguity and helps keep terminology consistent across stories, documentation, and code.

-When to rebuild the glossary
+When to refresh the glossary

 Rebuild the glossary when: